nethacker/swoonatra/README.md

 -DESCRIPTION:

-A Template To Show Ruby Sinatra Functionality And Quickly Get Started on a Project
+A Template To Show Ruby Sinatra Functionality And Get You Quickly Started on a Project

 This project was made to save time in learning Sinatra by seeing some examples and having a template to work from.
 This is not a repalcement for reading the Sinatra or other gem documenation but to help provide examples and